ChorusOne/network-handbook/README.md

 their node software and operational procedures to the next level, to help build stable and mature mainnets.

+You can read the book at <TODO: Add hyperlink to hosted version>.

 ## Building

 The book is built with [mdBook][mdBook], see the upstream documentation for more